East Melbourne Cricket Ground: Closure

 After the 1921 football season, the ground was closed and then demolished to make way for an extension of the Jolimont Yard railway sidings.

-The East Melbourne Cricket Club subsequently amalgamated with the Hawthorn Cricket Club to form the Hawthorn-East Melbourne Cricket Club, and moved to Hawthorn's Glenferrie Oval.
-One of the wooden stands was moved from East Melbourne to Glenferrie Oval, where it stood until 1965, when it was replaced by the Dr A.S.
+The East Melbourne Cricket Club subsequently amalgamated with the Hawthorn Cricket Club to form the Hawthorn-East Melbourne Cricket Club, and moved to Hawthorn's Glenferrie Oval; one of the wooden stands was moved from East Melbourne to Glenferrie Oval, where it stood until 1965, when it was replaced by the Dr A.S.
 Ferguson Stand.

-After the Essendon Football Club lost the use of the ground, it moved to the Essendon Recreation Reserve.
-It had initially tried to move to the North Melbourne Recreation Reserve, resulting in a major off-field political struggle between the Essendon Association and Football Clubs, the VFL and the VFA.
+After the Essendon Football Club lost the use of the ground, it initially tried to move to the North Melbourne Recreation Reserve, resulting in a major off-field political struggle between the Essendon Association and Football Clubs, the VFL and the VFA: it ultimately moved to the Essendon Recreation Reserve.

-The former site of the ground has now been taken over by a housing estate, a feature of which is a semi-circular housing block with a tower obviously designed to look like an ersatz football pavilion.
+The former site of the ground has now been taken over by a housing estate, a feature of which is a semi-circular housing block with a tower designed to look like an ersatz football pavilion.
 The remaining part of the oval in front of that block is now a park.